theJYC/jinyoungch0i.github.io/dev/index.markdown

 category: dev
 ---

 I started teaching myself programming in June 2020 and I'd like to think I've come a long way since then.
-Below are some programs that I've developed, including [this very blog](https://jinyoung.xyz/dev/2020/09/15/jinyoungxyz.html){:target="_blank"} that you are on, and all source code is [open-source](https://github.com/jinyoungch0i){:target="_blank"}.
+Below are some programs that I've developed, including [this very blog](https://jinyoung.xyz/dev/2020/09/15/jinyoungxyz.html){:target="_blank"} that you are on, and all code is [open-sourced](https://github.com/jinyoungch0i){:target="_blank"}.